skytable/docs/docs/protocol/data-types.md

 7. `hiking\n` the element 'hiking' itself

 :::note
-A typed array is currently a query specific data type (only sent by the client and never by the server)
+An `AnyArray` is currently a query specific data type (only sent by the client and never by the server)
 :::